 Learning at CHI St. Vincent

 We offer a 24-month program in Radiologic Technology, combining didactic instruction with practical experience, in order to provide a sound foundation on which to build a career.
 Student radiographers are educated in the art and science of using radiation to provide images of tissues, organs, bones and blood vessels of the human body.
+The St. Vincent School of Radiologic Technology has articulation agreements with University of Arkansas Pulaski Technical College and University of Central Arkansas.
 We provide three educational tracks of completion: an associate’s degree through the University of Arkansas Pulaski Technical College, a bachelor’s degree through the University of Central Arkansas, and an independent track for individuals that have previously completed an undergraduate degree (see Independent Student Track listed below).

 Build Your Career